 23rd June 2019.

-The next game of the night is 'Celestia'.
+The next game of the day is 'Celestia'.

 Celestia is very similar to another game called 'Cloud 9', in fact both games are designed by the same person.

 You can see my thoughts on Cloud 9 here.

 Celestia is a fantasy-themed push your luck game about making a journey.